Kesh-man/ffmpeg-stereo-audio-converter/README.md

 # About

-This is a simple script write in python for converting ".MP4" files with have audio stereo in audio mono.
+- This is a simple script write in python for converting ".MP4" files with have audio stereo in audio mono.

+## Requiriments
+- Python 3.X
+- FFMPEG - Most Recent

 ## How to use